M0hammadrezaShakouri/Feature-extraction/README.md

 # Feature-extraction
 PCA algorithm with SVD

+Objective:
+The project aims to perform Principal Component Analysis (PCA) on the Mnist dataset, specifically focusing on handwritten digits.
+The Mnist dataset consists of 28x28 pixel images, each belonging to one of the 10 classes representing digits 0 through 9.

+Dataset:
+The Mnist dataset (mnistAll.mat) is provided for this project.
+It serves as a substantial database for handwritten digit recognition.

+Tasks:

+    Data Preparation:
+        Read 100 sample points from the Mnist dataset and organize them into a matrix named 'A'.

+    PCA Algorithm:
+        Center the data to ensure zero mean.
+        Apply PCA using Singular Value Decomposition (SVD).
+        Compute the transformation matrix 'V1'.

+    Singular Value Analysis:
+        Plot all the singular values of matrix 'A'.
+        Determine the optimal number of principal components to preserve the maximum variance of the data.

 ![Capture](https://user-images.githubusercontent.com/90171077/153261294-3cb65752-13fe-4cd3-b14b-9eb93bf0b1a6.JPG)

-mnist dataset (mnistAll.mat) is provided for this project.
-Mnist data is a large database of 28*28 handwritten digits with 10 classes of digits 0,1,...,9 .

-my objective in this project is to read 100 sample points and put them in a matrix named as A ,and finally I applied PCA algorithm  on mnist dataset.

-I performed the follownig tasks :

-  .Center the data and perform PCA with SVD and compute the transformation matrix V1

-  .Plot all the singular values of the matrix A and find out how many principal components should be used to preserve the maximum variance of the data.